-Covid-19 Coronavirus: Risk extends to Wellington - noodle shop warns of case visit
+Covid-19 Coronavirus: Covid risk in Wellington - traveller dines at noodle shop, later test positive

 A Wellington noodle restaurant is warning customers a person who subsequently tested positive for Covid-19 dined at the premises last week.

-The Ministry of Health said it had been informed about two travellers who left New Zealand and later tested positive for Covid 19 overseas.
+The Ministry of Health said it had been informed about two travellers who left New Zealand and later tested positive for Covid-19 overseas.

 These cases are being investigated but have not yet been officially confirmed.

-"One case is a Japanese traveller who left New Zealand on 8 August and transited through Singapore enroute to Japan.
-The other case is a Belgian traveller who left New Zealand on 6 August and transited through Singapore enroute to Amsterdam.
-Both travellers were asymptomatic in New Zealand."
+One case is a Japanese traveller who left New Zealand on August 8 and transited through Singapore enroute to Japan.

+The other case is a Belgian traveller who left New Zealand on August 6 and transited through Singapore enroute to Amsterdam.
+Both travellers were asymptomatic in New Zealand.

 An interview with the cases, now overseas, established that the Japanese traveller spent some time in Wellington prior to departure and visited The Ramen Shop among a number of other places.

-"These premises are all considered casual contacts of the traveller, they have been contacted and provided with advice as part of the normal contact tracing process.
-No further action is required from any of these premises as the risk is considered very low."
+"These premises are all considered casual contacts of the traveller, they have been contacted and provided with advice as part of the normal contact tracing process," the Ministry said.

+"No further action is required from any of these premises as the risk is considered very low."

 Read More